Aziz Feyzi Pirinççizâde

-Aziz Feyzi Pirinççizâde (born 1878, Diyarbakır – 17 February 1933) was a Kurdish politician in the Ottoman Empire and a member of the influential Pirinççizâde family from Diyarbakır.
-He was accused of having been involved in the Armenian Genocide and in the Sheikh Said rebellion but not sentenced for either.
+Aziz Feyzi Pirinççizâde (born 1878, Diyarbakır – 17 February 1933) was an Ottoman Kurdish politician, an member of Committee of Union and Progress and a leading member of the influential Pirinççizâde family from Diyarbakir.
+He took a leading role in the Armenian genocide in the Diyarbekir vilayet during World War I, and he was later accused of taking part in the Sheikh Said rebellion, although he wasn't sentenced for either.
 Later he served as a Member of the Grand National Assembly of Turkey and a Minister of Public Works in the Turkish Government.
 He was also awarded the Turkish Medal of Independence.